enix/ansible-postgresql/README.md

 - Check if we are deploying on a replica.
 In this case do no createdb, createuser
 - Add CI tests using molecule

 Changelog
 ---------

+### 2.0.0

+Add support for postgresl 13 and 14.
+Add Debian 10 Buster and Debian 11 Bullseye support.
+Add Ubuntu 20.04 Focal and Ubuntu 22.04 Jammy support.
+Remove debian jessie support.
+Switch to molecule tests.
+Use new ansible FQDN tasks

 ### 1.2.0